JoannaRoy/jo-website/src/blog_data/04_miscellaneou(list)s/jo_to_the_world.md

 - hopping crows
 - a good book
 - the first day of not being sick after being sick for a long time
+- dogs playing in the park
+- a really nice, long run
+- feeling like you're really giving something your all, and then having that hard work pay off